darren-hum/deploy-tensorflow-imgclf-aws-lambda/README.md

-# Deployment of Image Classification Model to AWS Lambda
+# Deployment of Image Classification Model to API endpoint using Docker, AWS Lambda, AWS Gateway

 - Converting model to using tflite instead of tensorflow to reduce package size